-In addition to alleviating the diagnosis function of physicians, therefore, Clara helped to protect healthcare systems by controlling the potential spread of the virus and the pandemic.
-AI-powered healthcare chatbots such as these will continue to be used in the future of healthcare to alleviate the pressures faced by healthcare systems around the world.
+In addition to alleviating physicians’ diagnosis function, Clara helped protect healthcare systems by controlling the potential spread of the virus and the pandemic.
+AI-powered healthcare chatbots such as these will continue to be used in the future of healthcare to alleviate the pressures faced by healthcare systems worldwide.

 Healthcare chatbots can help to create a future healthcare system that can be accessed anytime and anywhere.
 Unlike humans, healthcare chatbots can operate on a 24/7 basis.
-They can assist patients living in different time zones, from different parts of the world and in different languages, depending on their programming.
+Depending on their programming, they can assist patients living in different time zones, from different parts of the world and in different languages.

-The healthcare chatbots’ inherently flexible nature also makes them useful as a health-tracking device.
+The healthcare chatbots’ inherently flexible nature also makes them useful as health-tracking devices.
 This has been proven by ‘Florence’: an AI-powered ‘personal nurse’ which connects with patients using social media messenger services.
-Florence can remind patients to take their prescription medicines once the user inputs details about the medicines they take, and when they should take them.
-In addition, Florence can track the user’s health status, such as their mood, or their weight and help the user to achieve specific health-related goals.
-Lastly, Florence can identify where the nearest medical service is to a patient, in case it is needed.
+Florence can remind patients to take their prescription medicines once the user inputs details about the medicines they take and when they should take them.
+In addition, Florence can track the user’s health status, such as their mood or weight, and help the user achieve specific health-related goals.
+Lastly, Florence can identify the nearest medical service to a patient in case it is needed.
 Healthcare chatbots, therefore, will drive a more flexible future for healthcare services.

 Healthcare chatbots are key players in creating a more efficient future healthcare service.
-They have been developed to address and target specific areas of healthcare systems that are traditionally associated with inefficiency.
-The healthcare chatbots developed by Sutter Health for instance, has been used to evaluate the most appropriate healthcare venue for patients’ treatments according to their geographic location.
+They have been developed to address and target specific areas of healthcare systems traditionally associated with inefficiency.
+The healthcare chatbots developed by Sutter Health, for instance, have been used to evaluate the most appropriate healthcare venue for patients’ treatments according to their geographic location.
 This saves the time of patients and their healthcare workers.
-In addition, this system gathers medical information about the patient, and can share this centralised source of data with different healthcare workers.
+In addition, this system gathers medical information about the patient and can share this centralised data source with different healthcare workers.

 AI healthcare chatbots can improve the accessibility of reliable information for patients in the future of healthcare.
-They do this by helping patients to strike the balance between gathering information from unreliable internet sources, and using up the valuable time of doctors.
-The Ubisend company for instance, supports their customers to create AI-powered FAQ chat-boxes to answer repetitive questions on a 24/7 basis.
-The more these chat-boxes are used, the more helpful they become at providing relevant answers for the customer.
-The chat-boxes are also designed to keep track of customer behaviour, such as the questions that are being asked the most.
-This could be helpful for healthcare organisations to become aware of the major concerns of patients, and reassure them better.
-Healthcare chatbots therefore save time for the patient and healthcare workers that would otherwise have to answer these queries, and empowers the patient with reliable health information.
+They do this by helping patients strike a balance between gathering information from unreliable internet sources and using up the valuable time of doctors.
+The Ubisend company, for instance, supports their customers to create AI-powered FAQ chat-boxes to answer repetitive questions on a 24/7 basis.
+The more these chat boxes are used, the more helpful they are at providing relevant customer answers.
+The chat boxes are also designed to keep track of customer behaviour, such as the questions being asked the most.
+This could be helpful for healthcare organisations to become aware of the major concerns of patients and reassure them better.
+Healthcare chatbots, therefore, save time for the patient and healthcare workers who would otherwise have to answer these queries and empower the patient with reliable health information.

 Challenges that need to be overcome

 Healthcare chatbots need to become more reliable and dependable before we can imagine their future integration into healthcare systems.
 Although healthcare chatbots are more reliable sources of health information than anything a Google search could produce, many doubt their ability to compete with the knowledge of trained physicians.
-This is especially as many healthcare chatbots are still unable to perform independently, and need to refer treatment recommendations to doctors to review before they are processed.
-The AI-driven healthcare service ‘Babylon’ for instance, refers patients to video consultations with doctors once it recommends a treatment.
+This is especially true as many healthcare chatbots can still not perform independently and need to refer treatment recommendations to doctors to review before processing.
+For instance, the AI-driven healthcare service ‘Babylon’ refers patients to video consultations with doctors once it recommends a treatment.

-In order to achieve a more widespread implementation of healthcare chatbots within healthcare services, there needs to be a financial incentive.
-At this time, insurers do not normally reimburse providers for healthcare chatbots services.
-This dissuades healthcare providers from adopting these systems, especially when they are already struggling to pay for essential services.
-If healthcare systems switched from a fee-for-service cost system to a value-based system however, it is likely that healthcare chatbots will become more integrated into healthcare services.
+There needs to be a financial incentive to achieve more widespread implementation of healthcare chatbots within healthcare services.
+At this time, insurers do not normally reimburse providers for healthcare chatbot services.
+This dissuades healthcare providers from adopting these systems, especially when they struggle to pay for essential services.
+If healthcare systems switch from a fee-for-service cost system to a value-based system, however, healthcare chatbots will likely become more integrated into healthcare services.
 This is because the value of healthcare chatbots in creating a more efficient, flexible, and less manually intensive healthcare service will be rewarded.

 In conclusion, healthcare chatbots have been highly beneficial AI systems to healthcare workers and healthcare systems.
 These benefits have made some question whether healthcare chatbots will play a larger role in the future of healthcare.
 They delivered a critical role in the pandemic, easing the workload of healthcare workers to help them better manage the crisis.

-Healthcare chatbots could theoretically continue to perform a similar function once the pandemic is over.
-Further, they have improved the efficiency of healthcare services and have made those services more flexible for their users.
+Healthcare chatbots could theoretically continue performing a similar function once the pandemic ends.
+Further, they have improved healthcare services’ efficiency and made those services more flexible for their users.
 They have also become a reliable source of healthcare information for patients.

 These benefits are advantageous to healthcare professionals, patients, and even the reputation of healthcare organisations.
 It is logical, therefore, that there is hope and even demand for healthcare chatbots to continue imparting their services in the future.
 Several hurdles, however, need to be overcome before healthcare chatbots can transform into the driving force behind healthcare.
 These challenges include developing the algorithmic abilities of Healthcare chatbots, integrating them into healthcare systems more and introducing a Value-based cost model to provide financial incentives for more widespread use of healthcare chatbots.